SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 			selenium.click(elementLocator);
 		} else {
-			// Using the TestNG API for logging Reporter.log("Element: " +elementLocator+ ", is not available on page - "
+			// Using the TestNG API for logging Reporter.log("Element: " + elementLocator + ", is not available on a page - "
 					+selenium.getLocation());
 		}
 	}